The thin green line: Why you should be skeptical of financial blogs | Money Management

 Now, having said that, I’ve made peace with the world of credit cards.
 I’ve come to understand that credit cards are not evil.
 They’re a tool.
 And like any tool, they can be used constructively or destructively.
 I now believe I can promote credit cards — and earn commissions — in a responsible manner, doing my best to steer readers clear of debt.
 As a result, I’ll soon be writing more about the subject, and I’ll include affiliate links when I do.
 (This might happen as soon as next week!)

 So, you see, what’s right for one business may not be right for another.
-There’s a green line that each of us is unwilling to cross — but that thin green line is in a different place for each person and each business.
+There’s a thin line that each of us is unwilling to cross — but that thin green line is in a different place for each person and each business.
 And that line can shift with time.

 Actually, this is true for all sorts of businesses, right?
 One restaurant may not offer alcohol because the owner has religious objections to the stuff.
 Another restaurant might be vegan-only.
 Another might source only products from within a hundred-mile radius.
 And so on.
 This thin green line isn’t unique to bloggers or to financial bloggers.